raspberrycoulis/beebotte-envirophat/README.md

     cd ~
     sudo git clone https://github.com/raspberrycoulis/beebotte-envirophat.git

-You'll need to make some changes first, specifically inserting your API and Secret keys (found via Beebotte) in the following place:
+You'll need to make some changes first, specifically inserting your Channel Key (found via Beebotte) in the following place:

-    ### Replace API_KEY and SECRET_KEY with those of your account
+    ### Replace CHANNEL_KEY with that of your channel
-    bbt = BBT('API_KEY', 'SECRET_KEY')
+    bbt = BBT(token = 'CHANNEL_KEY')

 You can use your preferred text editor, but Nano works just fine: